Omny/JS-tests-learning-/README.md

-# JS-tests-learning-
+# JS tests learning
-Repository for learning tests
+Repository for learning tests on Hexlet